Written by Terry Smith

-Best arbour seats UK: Top corner, plastic, and unusual arbour seats reviewed and compared
+UK’s best arbour seats: plastic, wooden, corner arbour seats reviewed and compared

-Good question.
+Good question – some may well be asking.
 Like with most things in the gardening world, there is a lot of variety when it comes to arbour seats.
 However, they are essentially seated areas which tend to have a roof or a trellis attached to them.
 Typically made from either wood or cast iron, arbour seats are designed to stay outside all year round and make for the perfect patch of tranquillity in a garden.
 It’s some of the best garden furniture you can leave outside.

-Some arbour seats have solid roofs, making them weatherproof and a good spot for a sundowner drink when the weather is bad (negating the need for pop up gazebos or other temporary cover like shade sails).
+Some arbour seats have solid roofs, making them weatherproof and a good spot for a sundowner drink when the weather is bad (negating the need for pop up gazebos or other temporary cover like shade sails– especially if the roof protrudes forward too).
 These arbour seats can be transformed into mini rooms, as you can decorate the inside with cushions, blankets, and other comforting keepsakes to make the space unique.
-They roll the benefits of gazebos, pergolas,
+They roll the benefits of gazebos and pergolas all into one.

 Other arbour seats have slats for a roof, so are better suited for fine weather use alone.
 Many arbour seats have sections of trellis built in, making them ideal for growing climbing plants on them.
 This option really does make for a gorgeous garden display and will transform your outdoor space into a fairy tale scene.

-They tend to be fairly large structures, suited to a spacious garden, however corner arbour seats work hard to fix this problem, as their right-angle design helps them to fit into the corners of your garden, optimizing space.
-Moreover, some arbour seats come with clever added features, such as under seat storage, arm rests, built in tables and much more.
+They tend to be fairly large structures, suited to a spacious garden, however corner arbour seats work hard to fix this problem, as their right-angle design helps them to fit into the corners of your garden, optimising space.
+Moreover, some arbour seats come with clever added features, such as under seat storage, arm rests, built in tables and can actually double up as bbq shelters if they come with a removable bench!.

 So, we have established that arbour seats are great, but there are some drawbacks to investing in one.
 The first drawback is just how much of an investment an arbour seat is.
-You can expect one arbour seat to set you back anywhere in between £200 and £2000 and, as with most things in life, you get what you pay for, so if you want a long-lasting, high quality arbour seat then be willing to pay a hefty price for the luxury.
+You can expect one arbour seat to set you back anywhere in between £200 and £2000 and, as with most things in life, you get what you pay for except with the COTTAGE ARBOUR SITS 3 which I think is a bit on the low side for what it is – hence it keeps going out of stock! 😀 So if you want a long-lasting, high quality arbour seat then be willing to pay a hefty price for the luxury.
 In addition to this, as they are permanent garden features, which spend their whole lives outside, they often require treatment, whether made from wood or metal.
 Wooden arbour seats require regular oiling to keep the wood from drying out and snapping, as well as rot protection and occasionally insect protection.

 Don’t let these factors put you off buying an arbour seat, though.
 They are wonderful additions to any garden and will likely last you a lifetime.
 It is simply important to go into the process of purchasing an arbour seat with a strong expectation of exactly what you are getting yourself into.